-Reign Preview - Ontario at Tucson
+REIGN Preview - Ontario at Tucson

 HOW TO FOLLOW: VIDEO: FloHockey - AUDIO: Reign Radio - TWITTER: @ReignInsider & @OntarioReign

-TONIGHT'S MATCHUP: The Ontario Reign kick-off a back-to-back tonight from Arizona taking on the Tucson Roadrunners.
+TONIGHT'S MATCHUP: The Ontario Reign wrap up a back-to-back set tonight from Tucson Arena against the Roadrunners.

-WHAT TO WATCH FOR ONTARIO: The Reign can clinch a playoff spot tonight with a regulation win becoming the seventh team in the AHL to earn a berth into postseason play.
-Ontario fell 3-1 in Henderson on Wednesday and are now 2-2-2-1 in their last seven games having collected a point in 12 of 14, 9-2-2-1, dating back to Feb.
-18. With nine games remaining in the regular season for Ontario, they hold the top spot in the Pacific Division with 85 points.
-Colorado, who has a game in hand, sits in second place with 82 points as they play in Calgary while San Jose with 80 points is in third with 11 games to play as they're off tonight.
+WHAT TO WATCH FOR ONTARIO: The Reign became the first team in the Pacific Division, seventh in the AHL, to clinch a berth into postseason play with a 3-2 victory over Tucson last night.
+For Ontario, it is their sixth straight trip to the Calder Cup Playoffs and eighth time heading to the playoffs.
+Now the race begins for the Reign to capture their second Pacific Division title, their first since 2015-16.
+With eight games remaining in the regular season Ontario holds a three-point lead on Colorado for the division lead with the Eagles holding a game in hand.
+San Jose is just two points back of Colorado with 80 points, three games in hand on the Reign and two games in hand on the Eagles.

-- Tonight marks the fourth of six straight games on the road as the Reign have dropped back-to-back away from Toyota Arena but have a point in five of their last seven, 4-2-1, and hold a 18-13-0 road record.
+- Tonight marks the fifth of six straight games on the road as the Reign have a point in six of their last eight, 5-2-1, and hold a 19-13-1 road record.

-- The Reign have scored four or more goals in 29 contests this season posting a 26-2-1 record but have failed to score four or more in eight straight after doing so in their previous six.
-They've been outscored 21-18 in their last seven games scoring just five goals in their last three.
+- The Reign have scored four or more goals in 29 contests this season posting a 26-2-1 record but have failed to score four or more in nine straight after doing so in their previous six.

-- Ontario went 1-for-3 on the power-play Wednesday as Francesco Pinelli tallied his first man advantage strike of the year.
-The Reign have a power-play strike in two straight, 2-for-5, after going seven games in a row without scoring on the power-play, 0-for-15.
-They are 24-9-1 when scoring a power-play goal including 10-7-0 on the road.

-- The Reign allowed a power-play goal for the fourth straight game Wednesday going 2-for-3, now 12-for-16 in their last four games.
-Prior they had gone four in a row, 9-for-9, without giving one up.
+- Ontario had a strong night in the special team's category last night going 2-for-4 on the power-play receiving goals from Martin Chromiak and Cole Guttman.
+After going seven games in a row without scoring on the man advantage, 0-for-15, the Reign have a power-play tally in three straight, 4-for-9.
+They're 25-9-1 when scoring one power-play goal in a game this season and 8-2-0 when scoring two or more-man advantage goals in a game.
+The Reign went 6-for-6 on the penalty kill last evening after having surrendered a power-play goal against in four straight.

-- Ontario has been held to single digits in shots in seven straight first periods and in six of their last seven second periods.
+- Ontario has been held to single digits in shots in eight straight first periods and in seven of their last eight second periods.
+They were held to just 16 shots last night, their second fewest in a game this season, and have been outshot in four straight.
+It was the 16th time they've been held to single digit shots in all three periods in a contest this year.

-WHAT TO WATCH FOR TUCSON: The Roadrunners have won four straight games and have points in five consecutive, 4-0-1.
-Most recently they collected a two-game series sweep in Manitoba defeating the Moose 4-1 on Monday and 4-3 Saturday.
-With 10 games remaining after tonight Tucson has 67 points, three points back of the final playoff spot held by San Diego who plays in Abbotsford tomorrow and Sunday.
+WHAT TO WATCH FOR TUCSON: The Roadrunners with the loss last night saw their win streak snapped at four games and their five-game point streak come to a halt at five contests.
+With nine games remaining after tonight Tucson has 67 points, three points back of the final playoff spot held by San Diego who plays in Abbotsford this evening.

-- A win tonight for Tucson would match a season long five game win streak which they had from Jan.2-16.
-In their last four games they have outscored their opponents 19-12 scoring four or more goals in each game.
-During their last five games they've outscored their opposition 25-19.
+- Prior to last night in their last four games they had outscored their opponents 19-12 scoring four or more goals in each game.
+During their last five games they had outscored their opposition 25-19.

-- The Roadrunners hold a 13-12-7 record at Tucson Convention Center this season having won two straight and a point in three in a row, 2-0-1.
+- The Roadrunners hold a 13-13-7 record at Tucson Convention Center.
+Prior to last night they had won two straight and a point in three in a row, 2-0-1.

-HEAD-TO-HEAD SERIES: Ontario holds a 5-0-1 mark vs. Tucson this season having won five straight including 2-0-0 in Tucson.
-The Reign have outscored the Roadrunners 26-14 having potted four or more goals in all six games while holding them to two or fewer in four of the last five.
-Andre Lee paces the way for the Reign with 10 points (5G, 5A) while Sammy Walker leads the way for the Roadrunners with five points (2G, 3A).
-Ontario is 7-for-27 on the power-play scoring in five of six games, including back-to-back two goal power-play games while they're 15-for-20 on the penalty kill.
-Pheonix Copley has won both starts against Tucson with a 1.50 goals against average and .917 save percentage while Erik Portillo is 3-0-1.
-Matthew Villalta has lost two of three games for Tucson while Jaxson Stauber has lost all three.
+HEAD-TO-HEAD SERIES: Ontario holds a 6-0-1 mark vs. Tucson this season having won five straight including 3-0-0 in Tucson.
+The Reign have outscored the Roadrunners 29-16 having potted four or more goals in six of seven games while holding them to two or fewer in five of the last six.
+Andre Lee paces the way for the Reign with 10 points (5G, 5A) while Martin Chromiak who scored twice and added an assist last evening now has nine points (6G, 3A).
+Sammy Walker leads the way for the Roadrunners with five points (2G, 3A).
+Ontario is 9-for-31 on the power-play scoring in six of seven games, including three straight two goal power-play games while they're 21-for-26 on the penalty kill.
+Pheonix Copley improved to 3-0-0 against Tucson this season after making 23 saves on 25 shots and holds a 1.67 goals against average and .918 save percentage against the Roadrunners while Erik Portillo holds a 3-0-1 mark.
+Matthew Villalta has lost two of three games for Tucson while Jaxson Stauber has lost all four after allowing three goals on 16 shots last night.

 Oct.
 10, 2025: Ontario (4) vs. Tucson (5) OT